how2dock/docbook/README.md

 docker cookbook examples

-These are scripts being developed for the O'Reilly [docker](http://docker.com) cookbook
+These are scripts being developed for the O'Reilly Docker [cookbook](https://github.com/how2dock/docbook.git)

 * * *
 The book is currently in early release, except frequent changes.
 It has not been technicaly reviewed, nor has it been edited.